happybydefault/logging/README.md

 - With key-value pairs

 It's compatible with [zap](https://github.com/uber-go/zap) out of the box.
-If you want to use this interface with another logger, you can easily make a wraper that implements Logger.
+If you want to use this interface with another logger you can make a wraper that implements Logger.

 ## Installation